 These portable steam saunas are typically the cheapest saunas you can buy.

-Yeah, they look a little weird, but they function pretty well.
+Yeah, they look a little weird, but they function reasonably well.

 Portable Infrared Saunas are similar in design to steam saunas, but they don’t use steam for heat.
 Rather, they use infrared heat produced by electricity to produce a dryer heat than a steam sauna will produce.
 This infrared heat directly heats your body, as opposed to the air around your body, and will make you feel warmer than a steam sauna, even though the temperature is a bit lower.

 Typically these saunas are priced more than a portable steam sauna but are still relatively inexpensive.
-Like the portable steam saunas, these function pretty well, but don’t have quite the panache of a wooden sauna room!
+Like the portable steam saunas, these function pretty well, but don’t have quite the panache of a wooden sauna room or spa!